jeremysinger/learning_a_new_language/january.md

 reading group in Glasgow.
 I am going for Rust.
 Here's what I did before the meeting.

-# downloaded the rust compiler and sdk
+ * downloaded the rust compiler and sdk
-# compiled an example hello world rust program.
+ * compiled an example hello world rust program.
+'''
 fn main() {
     println!("hello world")
 }
+'''

-# ran the program!
+ * ran the program!
 It worked first time.

 Things that confused me.
-# Why does println need an exclamation mark after it?
+ * Why does println need an exclamation mark after it?
-# Does main have a return value?
+ * Does main have a return value?

 Things I probably expected:
-# main is called main
+ * `main' is called `main'
-# Strings look like strings.
+ * Strings look like strings.

 Derek suggested we should learn by creating solutions to